- Compliance Committees

 - Non-ISU investigators who are collaborating with ISU investigators on an ISU research study and who will be under the review of their own IRB

-Please carefully follow the instructions below for accessing and completing training.
-After successful completion, certification of training will be automatically registered electronically with the Office for Responsible Research.
+Please carefully follow the CITI Training Course Guidance for detailed instructions on accessing and completing training.
+After successful completion, certification of training will be automatically registered electronically with the Office of Research Ethics.
 To ensure this occurs, you must select Iowa State University as your affiliation in CITI and use your ISU email address as your primary email for your CITI account.
 You do not need to send a copy of your certificate to IRB staff, but you should save a copy for your records.

 In limited situations, certification of training from other sources may be accepted.
 Documentation of training from the other source(s) must be submitted to IRB staff and will be evaluated on an individual basis.